Pit bull terrier initiatives progress

 Our fantastic pit bull terrier initiatives team also works on other types legislation, such as promoting bills that focus on reckless owners, and laws that guarantee any dog from a fighting case have the chance to be evaluated for placement, a reasonable measure that, seven years on from the Vick case, is still not a sure thing for victims from these terrible cases of cruelty.
 Indeed, Best Friends is currently spearheading a bill in Delaware to get rid of the stigma placed on fight-bust dogs there.

 Thanks to national attention generated by the Bad Newz Kennels bust and the success of the canine victims of that horrible case, the landscape for pit-bull-terrier-like dogs has changed dramatically, but there is still much work to be done.
-We’ve got lots of effective resources that can support you in your efforts to help.

 Together, we can Save them All.